zzzprojects/docs/entityframework-classic.net/pages/features/audit.md

 # Audit

 ## Description
-The **EF Audit** feature allows you to create an audit trail of all changes that occured when saving in Entity Framework.
+The **EF Audit** feature allows you to create an audit trail of all changes that occurred when saving in Entity Framework.

 The audit trail can be automatically saved in a database or log file.